-Click here to download a “clean” .txt document of Christopher Marlowe and Thomas Nashe’s collaboration, Dido, Queen of Carthage.
-This regular-spelling edition was originally downloaded from The Folger Shakespeare Library’s Digital Anthology of Early Modern English Drama regular spelling edition;
+Click here to download a “clean” .txt document of Christopher Marlowe’s Doctor Faustus (regular spelling).
+Click Here to download a “clean” .txt document of Christopher Marlowe’s Doctor Faustus (Original spelling).
+This regular-spelling edition was originally downloaded from The Folger Shakespeare Library’s

 This quiz, “What Would You Sell Your Soul For?
 (An Engaging Exploration Into “Doctor Faustus”)“, made by Kit Marlowe Project Intern Eli Paré for the Spring 2021 semester draws on quotes from the A-Text version of Christopher Marlowe’s Doctor Faustus